0

 Brown paper wrap

 When I was young, the nuns at school made us wrap our books in brown paper (These wrappers were usually made from paper grocery bags).
 Other books were wrapped in brown paper because people didn’t want someone to know what they were reading.
 It was probably something scandalous or risque like Helen Gurley Brown’s “Sex and the Single Girl.”
-Today, brown craft paper (available at your local Dollar Store) is used in all kinds of new and fun ways, and gift wrapping is paramount among them.
-Brown wrap is easy to work with, inexpensive, as I mentioned, and gives you a blank canvas that allows your embellishments to really stand out.
+Today, brown craft paper is used in all kinds of new and fun ways, and gift wrapping is paramount among them.
+Brown wrap is easy to work with, inexpensive, and gives you a blank canvas that allows your embellishments to really stand out.
 You can rubber stamp green trees, like the example above, or make a reindeer, using a Sharpie, some hot glue and a pompom.

 gift wrapping idea